wordofwarning/wordofwarning.org/current/2013-springsummer/itd/index.md

 This workshop focuses on a devising technique used by itd to make their shows.
 It explores the use of cinematic techniques in live performance without the use of technology.
 The workshop will take an extraordinary event as its starting point and encourage participants to explore the different ways in which the methods and language of film can be used in live performance.

-Suitable for ages 15+ (most suitable for Further/Higher Education or Adult Practitioners).
-Free with a show ticket: book via Contact box office 0161 274 0600
+Suitable for ages 15+ (most suitable for Further/Higher Education/Adult Practitioners).
+Free with a show ticket, book via Contact B/O: 0161 274 0600

 ![6 Degrees Below the Horizon](itd3.jpg)